jaegertracing/spark-dependencies/README.md

 [![Build Status][ci-img]][ci]

 # Jaeger Spark dependencies
 This is a Spark job that collects spans from storage, analyze links between services, and stores them for later presentation in the UI.
-It is needed for the production deployment.
+Note that it is needed for the production deployment, all-in-one distribution does not need this job.

 This job parses all traces on a given day, based on UTC.
 By default, it processes the current day, but other days can be explicitly specified.

+This repository is based on [zipkin-dependencies](https://github.com/openzipkin/zipkin-dependencies).

 ## Quick-start
 Spark job can be run as docker container and also as java executable: